DanielSchnelldorfer/Coursera-IBM-DataScience-Capstone-Project/README.md

 The code shown in the Jupyter notebook was written by myself.
 Only a few lines for using the Foursquare API were provided by the course instructors and are marked in the comments.

-Unfortunately important graphical visulizations are not displayed in Github.
+Unfortunately important graphical visulizations are not displayed in Github, therefore the folium map with the results from the knn-algorithm is included in the presentation-pdf.